DirectoryTree/Bartender/README.md

 route, which will automatically create or update their application user account.

 > [!important]
-> If you receive a `Routing requirement for "driver" cannot be empty` exception, you have forgotten to register
+> If you receive a `Routing requirement for "driver" cannot be empty` exception upon clicking
-> your the Socialite provider with Bartender using `Bartender::serve()` in your `AppServiceProvider`.
+> one of the login links, you have forgotten to register your the Socialite provider with
+> Bartender using `Bartender::serve()` in your `AppServiceProvider`.

 ### Soft Deletes